Odiobill/m8backup/README.md

 Path to an external command (usually a shell script) that will be executed if *m8backup* is running on the first day of the year.
 The YSTARTCMD command will receive the path of the latest snapshot as single parameter.

+#### LATESTCMD
+Path to an external command (usually a shell script) that will be executed after *m8backup* is done and about to leave.
+The LATESTCMD command will receive *m8backup*'s <path> as single parameter.

 ### Create a generic options file for your first backup-set
 We want to change a few parameters for our backup set: with the exception of a specific host, we want to keep only 7 in-line snapshots of our servers.
 The other options are fine with us